spinframework/spin-docs/content/blog/mcp-with-wasmcp.md

 - Delegates others downstream
 - Merges results (e.g., combining tool lists)

-This enables dynamic composition without complex configuration, all within a single Wasm binary.
-Think Unix pipes for MCP using Wasm components.
+This enables dynamic composition of component binaries into a single MCP server.
+Sequences of middleware components can be composed together to form reusable functionality that can be saved and plugged into multiple servers.

-This example only scratched the surface of what we can potentially do with `wasmcp`.
-To see some of the more advanced patterns like custom middleware components and session-enabled features, check out the [examples](https://github.com/wasmcp/wasmcp/tree/main/examples).
+Advanced patterns featuring custom middleware components, session-enabled features, and SSE streaming are available at [examples](https://github.com/wasmcp/wasmcp/tree/main/examples).

 ## Related Projects